Taff's Well: Name

 The name "Taff's Well" is derived from the situation of the village alongside the River Taff and the presence of the warm spring within Taff's Well Park.

 Thermal spring

 Taff's Well Park (Parc Ffynnon Taf) is the site of the Taff's Well Thermal Spring, a well that reached its height of popularity for visitors to the village in the mid to late 1800s.
-The average temperature of the water is 21.6 degrees C. The well is Wales' only natural thermal spa.
+The average temperature of the water is 21.6 °C. The well is Wales's only natural thermal spa.

 Location

 Taff's Well lies just off Junction 32 of the M4 motorway and at the southern end of the A470.

 Though administered by Rhondda Cynon Taff Council, Taff's Well is a commuter town for the City of Cardiff, where many of its residents work.

 Culture

 19th century

 Taff's Well grew into an important railway junction during the mid- to late 19th century, when Cardiff was a major global exporter of coal.

 Taff's Well is a growing community which includes numerous districts: Glan-y-Llyn, Rhiw Ddar and Glan-y-Fordd; Ty-Rhillage centre that consists of Alfred's terrace, Anchor Street, Church Street, Garth Street, Yew Street and Ty Rhiw through which the Taff Trail runs.
 Taff's Well is next to Castell Coch, which overlooks Cardiff.